mantidproject/mantid/docs/source/release/v6.3.0/diffraction.rst

 Bugfixes
 ########
+- :ref:`SaveFocusedXYE <algm-SaveFocusedXYE>` now correctly writes all spectra to a single file when SplitFiles is False (previously wrote only a single spectrum).
 - For processing vanadium run, we don't want to find environment automatically in :ref:`SetSampleFromLogs <algm-SetSampleFromLogs>`.
 - Identification in :ref:`AlignComponents <algm-AlignComponents>` of the first and last detector-ID for an instrument component with unsorted detector-ID's.